-Top 10 Best Bikes for Girls: Christmas Gift Ideas 2017
+10 Best Bikes for Girls 2018

 Wheel size: 24”

-All the bikes we’ve chosen for this list should be available for delivery before Christmas.
-But, of course, with the days counting down, ya gotta act fast!
-We’re sure you’ll find something that works perfectly on our list of the Top 10 Best Bikes for Girls.
+Now that you’ve got the size matter settled, it’s time to get that new ride!
+We’re sure you’ll find something that works perfectly in our list of the 10 Best Bikes for Girls.

 Bikes for Girls: 12″ Wheels